celigo/integrator-api-docs/index.md

 | **fields** | An array of field mappings. |
 | **lists** | An array of list mappings. |

-Alright, now that we have some basic definitions let's dive right into some examples so we can see how these things piece together.
+Alright, let's dive right into some examples so we can see how these things all piece together.

 #### NetSuite Distributed Adaptor Import Example

+If you are using the Integrator to integrate NetSuite in any way, we highly recommend that you install our Distributed Adaptor (DA for short).
+It's a SuiteApp that gets installed as a Bundle directly in your NetSuite account.
+Once installed, it enables a super rich import engine that can be used to map and load NetSuite data in very creative (and efficient) ways.
+Here is what a mapping for the NetSuite DA looks like, though please keep in mind that this example was constructed to illustrate mapping capabilities -- not to represent a working order import into NetSuite.

 ```javascript
 {
   "name": "Webstore to NetSuite Sales Order",